 The basic idea of our method is to assess the behavior of curves, that comprise a candidate cluster, relative to each other in a number of cross-sections (slices).
-A clustering pattern with more than one clusters, consistent over neighboring slices, is found, the cluster is considered incoherent, and split, with the splitting details deduced from the slices.
+A clustering pattern, consistent over neighboring slices, is found, the cluster is considered incoherent, and split, with the splitting details deduced from the slices.
 Otherwise, the cluster is considered coherent, and preserved intact.
-Note that a clustering pattern in our case is a particular number of clusters and cluster membership.
-Therefore, consistency of a clustering pattern suggests consistency in number of clusters as well as consistency in cluster membership.